gumvic/nanoql/README.md

             (user id))))
       (get data :users))))

-;; and don't forget that our root is just another executor ;; this one contains the users executor
+;; and don't forget that our root is just another node ;; recognize? an already "resolved", ready to use node (def root
-(def root
   {:users users})